Fudgesicle

 You can use instant dark chocolate pudding mix or regular chocolate.
 Add a pinch of salt to really enhance that chocolatey flavor.
 You can also make other kinds of popsicles using any other pudding mix flavor!
 Vanilla or banana fudge pops, anyone?

 I haven’t tested this recipe with non-dairy milk, but I think almond milk would work well.
 Just keep in mind that your fudge pops may not be as rich and creamy.
-Let me know if you have made dairy-free Fudgesicles with this recipe!
+I would love to know if you have made dairy-free Fudgesicles with this recipe!

 These are technically gluten-friendly!
 If you or someone who will be eating them has a severe allergy, you might want to look for a certified gluten-free pudding mix just to be safe.

 Yes!
 All you need are some small cups like Dixie cups and popsicle sticks.
 Pour the filling into the cups, then put a popsicle stick into the filling.
 Freeze overnight.
-Then remove and eat them just like a popsicle.
+Remove and eat them just like they were made with a popsicle mold.

 Homemade fudgesicles laying on top of each other